|

 for two weeks, and who was interviewed by Channel 4’s Lindsey

-Hilsum “Shahla told me she was beaten up for
+Hilsum “Shahla told

-didn’t confess until Nasser came to see her and allegedly asked her to take responsibility for
+me she was beaten up for 11 months and she was tortured.
+But she didn’t confess until Nasser came to see her and allegedly asked her to take

-Major Abharian, a senior police officer assigned to
+According to Major Abharian, a senior police

-the investigation of the case, Nasser was allowed to visit Shahla at Tehran’s police
+was allowed to visit Shahla at Tehran’s

-criminal investigation unit.
-Although no
+police criminal investigation unit.

-coerced into confessing to protect Nasser and his reputation or someone else.
+and his reputation or someone else.

 Then there is the possibility that Laleh